 How Long Does Gabapentin Last in Your System?

 Neurontin, as mentioned above, is a gabapentin.
 In most people, gabapentin will stay for about seven hours.
-Thus, a drug test can detect it within that time frame.
+If you’re wondering does Neurontin show up in drug tests.
+It can, a drug test can detect it within that time frame.

 Just like other medicines, Neurontin has side effects that include the following: